gdrosos/bloat-study-artifact/data-availability/README.md

     - `PBMD-LOC`: Percentage of Bloated Methods in Dependencies in LOC - Represents the percentage of lines of code (LOC) in dependency methods that are bloated.

 #### `rq1b.csv`:
-- For each Python project, includes the different usage statuses of its direct and transitive dependencies, showcasing metrics related to bloat and usage in various granularities (RQ1).
+- For each Python project, it includes the different usage statuses of its direct and transitive dependencies, showcasing metrics related to bloat and usage in various granularities (RQ1).

   - Columns:
     - `project`: Github Owner-Repository Name.